usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

 With `AUTH_ENABLED=True` AudiblePodcastFeed requires **http basic authentication** (or **basic auth** for short) for the endpoints listed above.
 Basic auth is supported by the podcast app Overcast for RSS feeds.
-Since I use Overcast, basic auth is the authentication I have implemented.
+Because I use Overcast, basic auth is the authentication I have implemented.

 With `AUTH_ENABLED=False` basic auth handling in AudiblePodcastFeed can be disabled.
 This can be used to let the reverse proxy handle authentication.

-> Note: `HTTP_USERNAME` and `HTTP_PASSWORD` shoud still be configured when `AUTH_ENABLED=False`
+> ⚠️ `HTTP_USERNAME` and `HTTP_PASSWORD` shoud still be configured when `AUTH_ENABLED=False`

 ---

-The following endpoint **does not** need authentication:
+The following endpoint is **un**authentication:
 ```
 GET /audio_file/{hash}/{filename}
 ```
+> The curly in the paths indicate path parameters.

+This endpoint is unauthenticated, because the podcast app Overcast dosen't support authentication for media file downloads.

+The `filename` parameter is a filename as downloaded and decrypted by `library_downloader.py`.

+To still allow for *some* security the URL for the media files is designed to be hard to guess.
+For that reason, the `hash` parameter is part of the path.
+The  `hash` parameter is the sha256 hash of the  `filename` parameter and `PODCAST_HASH_SALT` environment variable concatonated.
+> Python code that generates the `hash`:
+> `hashlib.sha256(PODCAST_HASH_SALT + bytes(filename, 'utf-8')).hexdigest()`

 ## Example with treafik

+To set up AudiblePodcastFeed behind a traefik reverse proxy the following `docker-compose.yml` can be used:

 ```yaml
 services: